github/codeql/go/ql/lib/change-notes/released/0.4.3.md

 ### New Features

 * Go 1.20 is now supported.
-The extractor now functions as expected when Go 1.20 is installed, the definitions of `implementsComparable` has been updated according to Go 1.20's new, more-liberal rules, and taint flow models have been added for relevant new standard library functions.
+The extractor now functions as expected when Go 1.20 is installed; the definition of `implementsComparable` has been updated according to Go 1.20's new, more-liberal rules; and taint flow models have been added for relevant, new standard-library functions.

 ### Minor Analysis Improvements